kjbarrett/Mothur_OTU_16SrRNA_analysis/README.md

 **Downloading reference files**
 1) Go to https://mothur.org/wiki/silva_reference_files/
-2) Download the latest download full-length sequences and taxonomy references, move it your working directory, and unzip it.
-This should generate a .tax and .align file.
+2) Download the latest seed database file, move it your working directory, and unzip it.
+This should generate a .align file with a name similar to

+> silva.seed_v138_1.align